 - a.
 Submit a completed Course Registration Form, Medical History Form, and Liability Release Form to GUE HQ. - b.
 Hold insurance that will cover diving emergencies such as hyperbaric treatment, e.g., DAN Master-level insurance or equivalent. - c.
 Be physically and mentally fit. - d.
 Be a nonsmoker. - e.
 Obtain a physician's prior written authorization for the use of prescription drugs, except for birth control, or for any medical condition that may pose a risk while diving. - f.
 Be a minimum of 21 years of age. - g.
-Be a certified GUE Technical Diver Level 2 diver. - h.
-Have completed at least 25 non-training Tech 2 dives beyond GUE Technical Diver Level 2 certification.
+Be a certified GUE Technical Diver Level 2 diver or a certified GUE Closed-Circuit Rebreather Diver Level 2 diver. - h.
+Have completed at least 25 non-training Tech 2 or CCR 2 dives beyond GUE Technical Diver Level 2 or GUE Closed-Circuit Rebreather Diver Level 2 certification, whichever is applicable.